Smartphone Contraception: Policy Issues

 In August 2018, Natural Cycles became the first smartphone application (“app”) for contraception cleared by the FDA.
 Natural Cycles is a high-tech version of the classic rhythm method (also called natural family planning or the fertility awareness method) in which users track their ovulation cycles in order to avoid pregnancy.
 It is one of several dozen fertility apps available for download in the US that uses personal health information uploaded by users to predict days on which it is and isn’t safe to have unprotected sex.

 When a new medical device is seeking FDA approval but no similar device has already been approved, the FDA automatically designates it as a Class III device—the highest risk category, which includes pacemakers and replacement heart valves.
 Before they’re allowed on the market, Class III devices are subject to a rigorous premarket approval process (PMA) that can take years to complete.
 First-of-a-kind devices are typically reviewed by an advisory committee of experts.
 The committee must hold a public meeting and submit a final report that includes their recommendation and an overview of the evidence they considered.

-Congress created the de novo process to give low-risk products a faster path to clearance even if they’re the first of their kind.
+Congress created the de novo process to give low-risk products a faster path to clearance even if they're the first of their kind.
 Despite the risks posed by contraceptive failure, the FDA allowed Natural Cycles to use the expedited de novo process, and does not appear to have held the device to the same high standards that it requires of other contraceptive methods.
 For example, Annovera, a new vaginal ring system approved on the same day, underwent an extensive review process before approval.
-The FDA also allowed Natural Cycles to skip a public advisory committee review that likely would have raised red flags about the quality of the data submitted by the company.
+The FDA also allowed Natural Cycles to skip a public advisory committee review that might have raised red flags about the quality of the data submitted by the company.